-The Government of Saint Lucia (thereafter referred to as GOSL) proposes to raise EC\$100 Million.
+The Government of Saint Lucia (thereafter referred to as GOSL) proposes to raise twenty five million Eastern Caribbean dollars (EC\$25.0m) through the issue of a 180-day treasury bill.
+The Treasury bill is being issued to refinance a maturing treasury bill.